Clinical Characteristics and Treatment Outcome of Waldenstrom Macroglobulinemia: Experience from a Tertiary Cancer Centre

 Abstract

-Materials and Methods: This is a retrospective analysis of 26 cases of WM treated at a tertiary cancer centre.
+Materials and methods: This retrospective analysis was conducted on 26 cases of WM treated at a tertiary cancer center.

-Results: WM constituted 0.68% of our nonHodgkin’s lymphoma.
-The median age at presentation was 67 years with a male to female ratio of 2:1.
-Four patients had lymphadenopathy, six had splenomegaly and four patients had evidence of hyper viscosity.
-All patients had IgM paraproteinemia, the M band was IgM-kappa in 19 patients and IgM-lambda in seven patients.
-All patients had a histopathological confirmation.
-According to IPSS-WM, 12 patients each were in the intermediate and high risk group and 2 in the low risk group.
-Among the 26 patients, 20 patients received upfront treatment and four patients were kept under observation.
-The indications for treatment were cytopenia in ten patients, constitutional symptoms in five, hyper viscosity in four and symptomatic lymphadenopathy in one patient.
-Sixteen patients received rituximab-based chemotherapy.
-Four patients with features with hyper viscosity underwent plasmapheresis.
-The three year progression free survival and overall survival were 69.4% and 78 % respectivel.
+Results: WM constituted 0.68% of our non-Hodgkin's lymphoma cases.
+The median age at presentation was 67 years, with a male-to-female ratio of 2:1.
+Four patients had lymphadenopathy, six had splenomegaly, and four exhibited hyperviscosity.
+All patients displayed IgM paraproteinemia; the M band was IgM-kappa in 19 patients and IgM-lambda in seven.
+All patients received histopathological confirmation.
+According to the International Prognostic Scoring System for WM (IPSS-WM), 12 patients were classified as intermediate risk, 12 as high risk, and 2 as low risk.
+Among 26 patients, 20 received upfront treatment, while four were initially observed.
+Treatment indications included cytopenia in ten patients, constitutional symptoms in five, hyperviscosity in four, and symptomatic lymphadenopathy in one.
+Sixteen patients received rituximab-based chemotherapy, and four patients with hyperviscosity underwent plasmapheresis.
+The three-year progression-free survival and overall survival rates were 69.4% and 78%, respectively.

-Conclusions: WM is a low grade B cell lymphoproliferative disorder having an indolent course and do not require treatment for prolonged period.
-Diagnosis is challenging due to lack of distinct diagnostic features.
-Rituximab containing regimens are the standard of care.
-Newer targeted treatment options may improve the outcome of this incurable disease.
+Conclusion: WM is a low-grade B-cell lymphoproliferative disorder with an indolent course, often requiring treatment only after prolonged periods.
+Diagnosis can be challenging due to the lack of distinct diagnostic features.
+Rituximab-containing regimens represent the standard of care.
+Newer targeted treatment options hold promise for improving outcomes in this incurable disease.

 Introduction